 What it’s made of

 Though these tables of translations are helpful to draw your attention to the differences between prepositions in Spanish, the real trick is being exposed to as much Spanish as possible!
 After hearing prepositions paired with certain verbs, the appropriate preposition will begin to feel right in certain contexts without any explanation, just as they do in your native language.
 Try listening to Spanish podcasts or radio stations while on the go or comparing the use of prepositions in English and Spanish versions of short stories side by side.
-Sign up for Lingvist’s online Spanish course to quiz yourself using fill-in-the blank exercises and more!
+With Lingvist you can learn Spanish online and quiz yourself using fill-in-the blank exercises and more!